mikr13/system-design-interview/README.md

 - Vertical Scaling: Involves adding more resources (CPU, RAM, storage) to a single server to handle increased load.
 It is simpler to implement but has limitations in terms of maximum capacity and can lead to a single point of failure.
 - Horizontal Scaling: Involves adding more servers to a system to distribute the load.
 It is more complex to implement but offers better scalability, fault tolerance, and redundancy.
+- In practice, a combination of both vertical and horizontal scaling is often used to optimize performance and cost-efficiency.
+Take Inter process communication & Consistency from vertical scaling, and Scaling, Fault tolerance & Load balancing from horizontal scaling.

 ### Preprocessing & Cron Jobs